drjdlarson/lager_spaaro/Tutorial 5 - Custom sensor and features/README.md

 This tutorial outline the processes needed to modify/add functionalities to SPAARO.
 This include adding new variables such as sensors, or estimation datas for processing and loggin and adding new dependency from external repositories.
 These are only for advanced users looking to develop new drivers for new sensors or modify the dependencies.
 Only control law development might not need any information from this tutorial.

+NOTE: The examples provide in this tutorial is for reference only and the project may not build with only the additions in this example without appropriate implementations.

 ## Hardware components

 * None